-Students who are not clocked in and/or who are not physically in theory class or student salon at the start time may not be admitted into class/salon.
-If a tardy student is permitted to attend class (Pre-Approved Late Arrival), the student will have 15 minutes deducted from their hours for every minute missed after each quarter hour.
+Students who are not clocked in and/or who are not ready to learn, in the student salon or physical classroom at the time class starts, may not be admitted.
+If a tardy student is permitted to attend class, the student will have 15 minutes deducted from their hours for 1-15 minutes late A get out of jail free card must be presented in the office before being brought to class.

-Pre-Approved Late Arrival: A student may formally request, in writing using a Request Off Form, late admittance into class due to mitigating circumstances, such as medical appointment, court appearance or other verifiable circumstances.
-The formal request should be submitted to the College Director (or his or her designated authority) in advance of the requested date, and documentation is required prior to late entry to class.
-The College Director has the authority to grant or deny late entry; all decisions are final.
+Pre-Approved Late Arrival: A student may formally request, in writing using the Request for Absence Form, late admittance into class due to mitigating circumstances, such as medical appointment, court appearance or other verifiable circumstances.
+The formal request should be submitted to the admissions office in advance of the requested date, and documentation is required prior to late entry to class.